 1994-1997 - Principal Associate Deputy Attorney General.

-1997-present - Appointed by President Bill Clinton, Garland serves on the US Court of Appeals for the DC Circuit.
+1997-March 2021 - Appointed by President Bill Clinton, Garland serves on the US Court of Appeals for the DC Circuit.
 It took more than a year for Garland to be confirmed in the Senate, as lawmakers questioned whether the vacant seat on the court should be filled at all.

 2013 - Becomes chief judge of the US Court of Appeals for the DC Circuit.